-Europe is a necessary stop for any world traveler and there is no question that many people believe that traveling in France is a must-do at some point in their lives.
+France currently reigns as the most visited country in the world, leaving little question that many people find traveling in France a must-do at some point in their lives.

 Traveling to France

-The most serviced international airport in France is Charles de Gaulle, in Paris.
-Travel time from New York is around seven hours, and it is nine hours from Atlanta.
+France’s most serviced international airport is Charles de Gaulle, just outside of Paris.
+Flights from New York to Paris takes around seven hours; from Los Angeles it takes 11 hours.
 Once in Paris, you have numerous transportation options to travel around France.
 Domestic and charter flights generally depart from Orly airport just south of Paris.
 Trains connecting you to nearly every destination in France and Europe leave from a number of Paris’ centrally located gares (train stations).
 You can also rent a car to travel around France, although I wouldn’t recommend it in Paris.

 Day Trips From Paris

-Versailles: Residence of the Sun King: A half-day visit to Versailles Palace, residence of the Sun King, Louis XIV.
+Versailles: Residence of the Sun King: Take a half-day visit to Versailles Palace, residence of the Sun King, Louis XIV.
 Here you will discover the famous gardens à la française as well as the Grand Trianon and Petit Trianon with Marie Antoinette’s model hamlet.

-Loire Valley Châteaux: The Route of Kings: A day in the Loire Valley discovering the Renaissance castles of Chambord (residence of the King Francis I), Amboise, and the castle bridge of Chenonceau.
+Loire Valley Châteaux: The Route of Kings: Enjoy a day in the Loire Valley discovering the Renaissance castles of Chambord (residence of the King Francis I), Amboise, and the castle bridge of Chenonceau.

 Normandy–The D-Day Landings: Arriving at the heart of the site of the Battle of Normandy, this trip includes a visit to the Caen Peace Memorial, Pegasus Bridge, Arromanches, and the Batterie de Longues-sur-Mer, where a German artillery battery gave Allied ships a pounding on the morning of June 6, 1944.
 The only coastal battery to have kept its guns, it shows what an Atlantic wall gun emplacement was really like.
-Another strong-point of the German fortifications, the famous Pointe du Hoc was taken by storm by Col. Rudder’s Rangers on D-Day.
 Overlooking Omaha Beach, the American cemetery contains over 9,000 perfectly aligned white crosses on a 170-acre plot.

 Places to Visit When Traveling in France